Tips from the trenches of three remote-friendly companies

 How Glitch mastered distributed-meeting culture

-One innovative activity that Glitch does for the company as a whole is conduct remote-first meetings, taking great care not to centre on the experience of workers in the main office.
+One innovative activity Glitch does for the company as a whole is conduct remote-first meetings, taking great care not to center on the experience of workers in the main office.

 - Remote Hands, which has simple buttons to send non-verbal cues to all attendees.
 For example, you can raise a hand when you have a question, or give a speaker a thumbs-up, without interrupting them.

-- Meeting Roles, which assigns roles such as note-taker or timekeeper to attendees at random.
+- Meeting Roles, which assigns roles like note-taker or timekeeper to attendees at random.
 Using a simple number generator is fair to everyone involved and breaks the office traditions around seniority that tend to give those types of tasks to people in junior roles.

-All three companies say that keeping their lines of communication open makes it possible for everyone to work together in far-flung places, and Slack helps to play a role at each organisation.
+All three companies say keeping their lines of communication open makes it possible for everyone to work together in far-flung places, and Slack helps play a role at each organization.

 If your team members have suddenly thrust themselves into remote work, don’t fret; here are a bunch of recent stories, with different themes, to help: